ministryotech/responsive-mq/README.md

 * [https://github.com/ministryotech](https://github.com/ministryotech)
 * [https://github.com/tiefling](https://github.com/tiefling)

-Most of our content is stored on BitBucket, but we also do some Umbraco related projects and with Umbraco itself hosted on GitHub it made sense to host those there too.
+Most of our content is stored on both Github and Bitbucket.

 ### Where can I get it? ###
 You can download the javascript file (dev or minified version) from the downloads page here and add it to your website manually or you can use any of the following package managers...